lordcast/rpi_hotspot_mavlink/README.md

 sudo chmod +x Rpihotspot_buster
 sudo ./Rpihotspot_buster

-Next you have change the Raspberry Pi configuraation if you are using GPIO for telementry connection, else ignore this and just run the find_port.py file to get the port aurdopoilot connected to.
+Next you have to change the Raspberry Pi configuration if you are using GPIO for telementry connection, else ignore this and just run the find_port.py file to get the port aurdopoilot connected to.

 sudo raspi-config
 select interface options > serial > select no > select yes > finish